 By definition, social health is a person's ability to interact with others and to develop and maintain satisfying interpersonal relationships.
 It is also deeply connected with one's adaptability to and a level of comfort in finding oneself in different life situations, where interaction with others is required.

-So we can say that it is roughly comprised of subjective well-being, adjustment, and functioning, all in relation with others.
+So we can say that it is roughly comprised of subjective well-being, adjustment, and functioning, all in relation to others.

-What it means to be a socially healthy person?
+What does it mean to be a socially healthy person?

 We tend to think about our physical medium when the topic of health comes up.
 But now we know there's more to it than this.